Ruby Dee: 1980–2014

 Dee was nominated for eight Emmy Awards, winning once for her role in the 1990 TV film Decoration Day.
 She was nominated for her television guest appearance in the China Beach episode, "Skylark".
 Her husband Ossie Davis (1917–2005) also appeared in the episode.
 She appeared in Spike Lee's 1989 film Do the Right Thing, and his 1991 film Jungle Fever.
+She starred in the television films portraying Mary Tyrone in Long Day's Journey into Night (1982) and Mrs. Grimes in Go Tell It on the Mountain (1985).